For some Russian oligarchs, sanctions risk makes Putin awkward to know

 “If all these threats become reality, in respect of other people as well, that will create powerful tension and discontent in the business elite,” said the source.

-Additional reporting by Olga Sichkar, Elena Fabrichnaya, Anastasia Lyrchikova, Polina Devitt, Polina Nikolskaya, Oksana Kobzeva, Vladimir Soldatkin, Maria Tsvetkova and Vladimir Abramov; writing by Katya Golubkova; editing by Christian Lowe and Philippa Fletcher
+Additional reporting by Olga Sichkar, Elena Fabrichnaya, Anastasia Lyrchikova, Polina Devitt, Polina Nikolskaya, Oksana Kobzeva, Vladimir Soldatkin and Vladimir Abramov; writing by Katya Golubkova; editing by Christian Lowe and Philippa Fletcher